Lost in the Dark (2007 film)

-Lost in the Dark is a television film made for Lifetime TV that aired in July 2007.
+Lost in the Dark is a television film made for Lifetime that aired in July 2007.
 The screenplay was written by Devon Lehr and Laura Schultz.
 The executive producer was Joel Rothman.
 The original title was Enemy Within, and was aired with this title in 2008 on Sky Movies in the United Kingdom.

 Synopsis

 A young girl, Amy Tolliver (Mae Whitman), is visiting her grandmother's cabin in a forested mountain area of Maine.
-Amy has developed a degenerative eye disease that has made her completely blind, and she is trying to cope with her recent handicap.
+Amy had not long before developed a degenerative eye disease that has made her completely blind with no light perception, and she is trying to cope with her recent disability.
 When her boyfriend, David (Matthew Smalley), leaves for supplies, she is left alone.
 A heavy storm develops and two escaped convicts, Roy (Jason Gray-Stanford) and Jared (Teach Grant) come to the isolated cabin.
 Amy must try to outwit the two convicts in order to survive.
 After Amy drops several clues over phone calls to both her boyfriend and the police, a police officer arrives at the cabin, just as Amy discovers her grandmother dead in the bathtub.
 However, Roy shoots the police officer and Amy is in peril once more when Roy cannot escape in the police car.
 One of the other convicts, Jared arrives just after Amy tricks Roy into going into the log store and locks him in, and takes her back into the house, pretending to be a police officer.

 Meanwhile, Amy's boyfriend is making his way to the cabin, having had to leave his car because of a fallen tree, and the police aren't far behind.
 The police discover that the two convicts who are still roaming around are brothers, in prison for armed robbery and murder.
 Amy almost manages to convince Jared that Roy has moved on, until Roy fires a gun at the lock on the store, alerting Jared, who was about to drive off.
 Amy also hears the gunshots, and tries to escape, but the brothers catch her.
 She tries to play them off against each other, telling Jared that Roy was going to leave without him, but it doesn't work.